 D: Dabrowski - Dalton

-Like so many before him Adolf Dabrowski travelled to Britain following the second world war.
-He joined a large number of his fellow countrymen and settled in the city of Coventry.
-A skilled French polisher by trade Dabrowski took up wrestling and turned professional in the early sixties, quickly billed as the Polish Hercules.
+Like so many before him Adolf Kolestrator Dabrowski travelled to Britain following the second world war after his own father had been shot..
+He joined a large number of his fellow countrymen and settled in the city of Coventry, applying for British citizenship in 1968.
+A skilled French polisher by trade Dabrowski took up wrestling and was trained by Freddie Barnes at his gym in Hillfields.
+He turned professional in the early sixties, quickly billed as the Polish Hercules.
 His tactics did nothing to endear him to fans, being a rough, tough heavyweight villain of the independent circuit, tackling the likes of Pat Roach, Pete Roberts and Wild Angus Campbell in their formative years.
-A collector of porcelain and paintings the real life Adolph was far removed from his ring persona.
-Dabrowski died of a heart attack.
-Aged 81, on 30th March, 2006.
-The funeral was a colourful affair that reflected his flamboyant personality with a New Orleans style jazz band playing as a horse-drawn hearse carried the coffin to its final resting place.
+A collector of porcelain and paintings the real life Adolf was far removed from his ring persona.
+Adolf Dabrowski died of a heart attack, aged 81, on 30th March, 2006.
+The funeral was a colourful affair that reflected Adolf's flamboyant personality with a New Orleans style jazz band playing as a horse-drawn hearse carried the coffin to its final resting place.
 Amongst those queuing up to pay tribute to the influence of this undeservedly overlooked bruiser was Tony Banger Walsh, a long time friend and trainee.

 Between January 1937 and July 1939 we have found around forty matches of Bull Dagnas, opponents including Jack Dale, Rex Maxine and Harry Brooks.
 Bull was described as a short, heavily built wrestler with a devastating Boston Crab specialty.
 His other specialty was breaking the rules, earning the nickname “The Terror of the Ring.”
 He was consistently said to be from Chicago, which he may well have been but we have found no evidence of him in American rings.